markcot/pands-problem-set/README.md

 ### 2019/02/17
 Updated the file 'python sumupto.py' to version V1_05 & amended some comments

+### 2019/03/30
+I decided to add an exception check for the correct input type value as discussed in the Week 10 lecture notes.

+I removed the option 02 with the 'x' variable from the code.
+I remove the int() from input() request function so that I could check later check if the inputted value was correct, without having to loop a continuous request for a new value for 'i'

+If the inputted value for 'i' is not the correct integer type a TYPE error message is displayed and the program does not compute anything.
+If the inputted value for 'i' is not a non-zero positive integer an VALUE error message is displayed and the program does not compute anything.

+Version V1_06 of the program created and uploaded to github.

 ## Code reference sources:
 1. Dr Ian McLoughlin, GMIT: H Dip in Data Analytics lecture notes, January 2019
    I adapted the lecture notes while loop to count down to 0 from i so that I could leave out a counter variable

 2. 'A Whirlwind Tour of Python': VanderPlas, Jake: published by O'Rielly Media Inc. 2016
    Reading first few chapters I adapted shorted version code for adding the sum to itself and operators '+=' and '-='

 3. I adapted code on the following web page to request user to input a value and make that value an integer. https://anh.cs.luc.edu/python/hands-on/3.1/handsonHtml/io.html

+4. I adapted code from Week 10 lecture in relation try and except for exceptions.

 #####################################################################################